ACK alert management

 Event ID

-Triggers on critical warning events in the cluster, excluding certain ignorable ones.
+Triggered by critical warning-level events in the cluster, excluding certain ignorable events.

 SLS